 +trend+εh,it

 core in GS is a dummy variable equals to 1 if the country belongs to the core and adheres to the Gold Standard at time t, periphery in GS is a dummy variable equals to 1 if the country belongs to the periphery and adheres to the Gold Standard at time t, floating is a dummy variable equals to 1 if the country’s exchange rate is floating. βa,h, βb,h, and βc,h, are picked up from h=0 to h=H, to build IRFs for each group.
 Thus, βa,h corresponds to the response of group 1, βb,h corresponds to the response of group 2, and βc,h corresponds to the response of group 3.
-A trend is added in all our estimations.

-The variables of interest included in our benchmark estimations are the following: The BoE discount rate (in percent), the natural logarithm of total international assets, the natural logarithm of total domestic assets, the country-specific central bank discount rate, and the exchange rate deviation from mint parity (with positive values denoting depreciation).
+The variables of interest included in our benchmark estimations are the following: The BoE discount rate (in percent), the natural logarithm of total international assets, the natural logarithm of total domestic assets, the country-specific central bank discount rate, and the exchange-rate deviation from mint parity (with positive values denoting depreciation).
 The vector of control variables is composed of three lags for each variable of interest.
 Panel data unit root tests have been performed based on Fisher-type tests and Im-Pesaran-Shin tests.
 Non-stationarity is rejected in all cases at the 1% confidence interval.
 Each regression includes country-fixed effects.
-To correct for heteroskedasticity and serial correlation, we use cluster standard errors when estimation is in panel, or use the Newey West procedure when the estimation is for a single country (the U.S., in the next section).
+To correct for heteroskedasticity and serial correlation, we use clustered standard errors when estimation is in panel, or use the Newey West procedure when the estimation is for a single country (the U.S., in the next section).

 In the Figures below, we look at the responses of the following variables to an increase in the discount rate of the Bank of England (BoE) by one percent (100 basis points).
 We report two standard-error bands for impulse responses.
-Given the afore-mentioned data manipulations, responses read in all four cases as the percentage change compared to month t= -1 (with positive values in the lower right panel meaning depreciation).
+Given the aforementioned data manipulations, responses read in all four cases as the percentage change compared to month t= -1 (with positive values in the lower right panel meaning depreciation).

 Core countries

 Figure 1 shows how core countries reacted to a shock on the BoE discount rate.
 They increased their interest rate only by a small magnitude: 24 basis points after a shock of 100 basis points.
-Put differently, the interest rate pass through is much lower than unity and amounts to approximately 24% (for a similar finding from a different estimation perspective cf. Shambaugh et al. 2005 and Morys 2013).
+Put differently, the interest rate pass through is much lower than unity and amounts to approximately 24% (for a similar finding from a different estimation perspective Obstfeld and Taylor 2014 and Morys 2013).
 This imperfect pass-through allows for arbitrage in international markets.
 The exchange-rate depreciation is rather small (+0.08%, with positive values denominating depreciations), and comes back to parity after two months.
 This result contrasts with peripheral countries where depreciation was bigger and of longer duration (see Figure 2).

 What were the balance sheet effects?
 As core countries offered (almost) unconditional and unlimited convertibility, the international portfolio declines quickly and substantially: 1.8% after one month.
 Yet core countries dilute the impact of this reserve drain by expanding domestic credit.
 The reaction of the domestic portfolio is, in percentage terms, more than three times larger than the reaction of the international portfolio, namely 5.5% after one month.
 As the international portfolio was on average twice as large as the domestic portfolio, it was thus necessary to increase the domestic portfolio in absolute numbers by more than the decline of the international portfolio.